meryemkolbasar/PhishGuard/README.md

 # PhishGuard

-**PhishDetector** is a Python-based software designed to detect phishing websites.
-Developed for CDE Bank, this software aims to enhance online security by identifying and alerting users about potential phishing threats in real-time.
+**PhishGuard** is a Python-based phishing website detection software developed for CDE Bank.
+This software aims to enhance online security by identifying and alerting users about potential phishing threats in real-time.

 ## Table of Contents